News : May 2007

 The revised TF features a reprofiled front bumper, and new instrument pack (download alternative hi-res image).

-Longbridge will also encompass the European Research & Development Centre for MG, and it will also recruit personnel for both the UK and China.
+Longbridge will also encompass the European Research and Development Centre for MG, and it will also recruit personnel for both the UK and China.
 As well as being the manufacturing base for the UK and Europe, Longbridge it will also become the sales and marketing centre for Europe.
-Currently 130 people are employed in the factory that had 6000 workers when it closed in April 2005.
+Currently 130 people are employed in the factory which had 6000 workers when it closed in April 2005.

-Not much additional flesh was put on the company’s production plans for the West Midlands’ factory, other than those we already knew about the 15,000 TFs per annum to be produced at Longbridge.
-Major body pressings will be sourced in-house within the factory complex – which occupies less than a quarter of the old Longbridge site.
+Not much additional flesh was put on NAC’s production plans for the West Midlands’ factory, but the company has previously been reported as saying that “it initially planned to invest £10m to produce 15,000 cars a year” at Longbridge.
+Major body pressings will be sourced in-house within the factory complex, which occupies less than a quarter of the old Longbridge site.
 However, the Euro IV version of its K-Series engine (now known as the N-Series), along with other important componentry, would be imported from China.

 Yu Jian Wei (centre): “The TF will be back on sale later this year…”

-The new TF, which features a new and sleeker bumper pressing, and an all-new instrument pack – retains the existing chassis settings unchanged – was shown to the press emerging from the end of the vehicle assembly line.
+The new TF, which features a new and sleeker bumper pressing and an all-new instrument pack but retains the existing chassis settings unchanged, was shown to the press emerging from the end of the vehicle assembly line.
 Three examples then led a cavalcade of classic MGs through the Longbridge site, in the shadow of the iconic Conference Centre.

 Unlike previous brand re-launches at Longbridge, there was a definite sense of cautious optimism this time around, despite there being no new metal on show.
 The marque’s new Chinese overlords were not ones for making promises that they weren’t sure they could keep, and that meant that there were no solid launch dates given (other than “…sometime in September/October”); no claims about the dealer network being in place; and certainly no hints about what would be rolling off the line next at Longbridge.